 You agree to do whatever is necessary to fully secure and protect our right of recovery or subrogation.
-Subrogation refers to substituting one party for another in a legal setting.
 We are entitled to all subrogation rights and remedies under common and statutory law, as well as under the policy.
 You will cooperate with us to protect our subrogation and recovery rights.
 This includes signing and delivering any documents we reasonably require to protect our rights and providing any information or taking any action that will help us recover costs from a third party.